Pantheon: Rise of the Fallen: Development

 On January 19, 2021, Visionary Realms announced that they received a seven-figure investment from a private party.
 While it is not full funding, it allows them to "begin preparations to support over 8,000 players already signed up for an alpha release of the game."
 On March 27, 2021, Visionary Realms released a to-do list of items they deem necessary to complete before backers who have pledged at the Alpha tier can be brought in to test the game.
 It stated, "a more traditional Alpha would serve function over form and some of the unessential bells and whistles would be excluded.
 But Pantheon Alpha will be different.
 Thousands of people will experience Pantheon for the first time in Alpha.
 We are in an era where certain expectations are set when it comes to a first hands-on look at a game.
 For better or worse, we do need to consider form as well.
 If resources are going into form and function, then we need to be judicious about which features are included at the start of alpha, which are introduced later in alpha, and which, if any, are left for beta."
 Starting in August 2021, Visionary Realms began providing monthly updates on the progress for each of those items as part of their Producer's Letters.

 On July 21, 2022, Visionary Realms announced that they "have secured another $2.4 million USD from private investments...
 Added to the funds raised in earlier stages of Series A funding, our total investment capital raised to date, is now $5.34 million.
 This figure is additional to crowdfunding efforts..."
 Visionary Realms went on to elaborate that this investment came from a group of like-minded, accredited investors who believe in the vision for Pantheon after having investigated the company's financial and production status behind the scenes.
 On July 27, 2022, popular Twitch streamer CohhCarnage announced that he was one of the private individuals who contributed toward the US$2.4 million investment.

-In December 2024, Pantheon: Rise of the Fallen released to Early Access on Steam.
+In December 2024, Pantheon: Rise of the Fallen released to Early Access on Steam and on the game’s website.
 The game is now available for all to play.